qrzn23/min/wip/confessions/content.md

 He was Allan's chief dayaka; and very kindly and wisely did he provide for him.
 I walked back with Allan to the temple and commenced discussion all sorts of things, but continuous conversation was quite impossible, for people of all sorts trooped in incessantly to pay their respects to the European bhikkhu.
 They prostrated themselves at his feet and clung to them with reverence and affection.
 They brought him all sorts of presents.
 He was more like Pasha Bailey Ben than any other character in history.

-They brought him onions strung on ropes,
+> They brought him onions strung on ropes,
+>
-And cold boiled beef, and telescopes,
+> And cold boiled beef, and telescopes,

 at any rate gifts equally varied and not much more useful.
 The doctor looked in in the afternoon and took me back with him to dinner.
-Allan was inclined to suffer with his old asthma, as it is the Buddhist custom (non sine causa) to go out of doors at six every morning, and it is very cold till some time after dawn.
+Allan was inclined to suffer with his old asthma, as it is the Buddhist custom (*non sine causa*) to go out of doors at six every morning, and it is very cold till some time after dawn.
 I wish sanctity was not so incompatible with sanity and sanitation!
 The next day after breakfast Allan cam to the doctor's house to avoid worshippers, but a few of them found him out after all and produced buttered eggs, newspapers, marmalade, brazil nuts, bicarbonate of potash and works on Buddhism from their ample robes.
 We were able, however, to talk of Buddhism and our plans for extending it to Europe, most of the day.
 The next four days were occupied in the same way.

-[« back to toc]

-unicursal hexagram

-The Mystical Adventure
-Chapter 33.
+### Chapter 33.

 While at Akyab I wrote Ahab, which, with a few other poems, was published as a companion to Jezbel.
 I had also, at odd times, continued Orpheus and The Argonauts.
 The latter play is really five separate plays of the Greek pattern.
 The effect of my journey is very manifest.
 I had entirely neglected the obvious astronomical symbolism of the Golden Fleece, and had introduced a number of Hindu ideas, both about Magick and about philosophy.
 To illustrate the voyage, I included lyrics descriptive of actual observations of Vera Cruz, Waikiki Beach, Hong Kong and other places which had excited me.

 The best thing in Book III of Orpheus, which occupied this period, is, perhaps, the invocation to Hecate, which I recited at Akyab with full magical intention.
 The goddess appeared in the form of Bhavani.
 The fact made more concrete my perception of the essential identity of all religions.
 Sinai and Olympus, Mount Kailasha and Mount Meru differed from each other as do the Dent Blanche, Mote Silvio and the Steinbockhorn.
 It is the same mountain seen from different sides and named by different people.
 It encouraged me to continue my studies in the Cabbala, which claims to reduce all possible ideas to combinations of comparatively few originals, the ten numbers, in fact; these ten numbers themselves being of course interrelated.